British International Helicopters: History

 The company was originally British Airways Helicopters until its privatisation in September 1986, when it was sold to publisher Robert Maxwell and subsequently renamed British International Helicopters.

 In 1993, CHC Helicopter acquired 40% of BIH's voting shares, and raised their shareholding to 90% within a year.
 BIH became the UK subsidiary of CHC, as Brintel Helicopters.
 In October 1996, Brintel acquired the Cardiff-based Veritair.

 The current incarnation of the company was formed in 2000, with the backing of 3i Group and the Bank of Scotland, through a management buy in of the non-oil related operations of Scotia Helicopters and CHC Helicopter, with the Bank of Scotland providing funding of £22 million.

 In 2006, BIH finalised a secondary management buy-out financed by a syndicate of investors led by Matrix Private Equity Partners, with the backing of Finance Cornwall and Chrysalis Venture Capital Trust.

 As a result of the loss of a South Wales Police helicopter air support contract, the business of British International at Cardiff was sold in May 2008 to the management team led by Captain Julian Verity.
 The new company Heli Charter Wales is trading as Veritair Aviation.

 Veritair changed its name to British International Helicopter Services in October 2008.

 In June 2013, the company was acquired by The Rigby Group subsidiary Patriot Aerospace to supplement its existing aviation activities.

-On the 1st of August 2022 the company was acquired by Bristow Group.
+It was announced in April 2022 that Bristow Group was to acquire BIH in an all cash transaction.
+The sale was completed on 2 August 2022.
+The purchase included all of BIH's aircraft, employees and existing contracts.
+The BIH name and branding will be phased out and replaced by that of the wider Bristow Group.